vale-marty/Quality-of-Life-/README.md

 <br>
 Looking down you can see a descriptive box with the name of the city, the state you belong to and a brief description of the city.
 On the left of the screen you can also see a series of scores useful for evaluating the city.
 The result is rounded to the nearest number on a scale of 1 to 10.
 <br>
-You can get the data of today's city present in the database.
+You can get the data of city present in the database.

-## Contact